dseguy/phptips/tips/battle_of_definitions.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/battle_of_definitions.html
 	:og:locale: en

 Methods signatures must be compatible with the parent class's definition.
-This is true, except for __construct(), for which the compatibility is not checked.
+This is true, except for __construct(), for which the compatibility is never checked.

 Yet, compatibility is still enforced when the __construct definition is in an interface.
+Then, both the implementing table and all its children must have the interface's compatibility.

 .. image:: ../images/battle_of_definitions.png